E. WRAGG AND SON OF NOTTINGHAM

 “…a house gone here, a railway bridge no longer there, tree-lined roads unrecognisable…how we take things for granted … the present slips into the past almost unnoticed….”

 Grenville Jennings

-The firm was founded by Ernest Wragg in the 1890’s after he had completed an apprenticeship with C S Lloyd, also of Nottingham.
-Interestingly, one of Lloyd’s employees around that time was the young John Compton.
+The firm was founded by Ernest Wragg in the 1890s after he had completed an apprenticeship with C S Lloyd, also of Nottingham.
+Interestingly, another of Lloyd’s apprentices around that time was the young John Compton.
 In due course Ernest took his son into the firm.
 He was J E Fenton Wragg, who continued working until his death in 1969 when the firm’s interests were acquired by Henry Groves.
 It is quite true that the Wraggs’ work was ubiquitous throughout the area to the extent that much of it still survives, indeed by the mid-20th century it was never a surprise to find that a church in the area had an organ by Wragg.
 One supposes that this could make life rather dull for a local organ adviser however, both then and now.
 But there are usually good reasons in life generally why people overwhelmingly prefer the products of one firm in preference to others, so let us examine the situation a little further.

 Given that the particular instrument at

 Epperstone which gave rise to the utterance quoted above was not removed until